 Analysis:

-The Board of Mayor and Alderman approved the FY24 budget for an additional city wide sweep that began in the last week of November.
-The first city wide sweep should be completed in January.
-The second scheduled city wide sweep will begin sometime in March.
+The Board of Mayor and Alderman approved the FY 25 budget to include an additional citywide sweep that started the first week of December and should be completed in January.
+The second scheduled citywide sweep will begin sometime in March.

-There were 950 cubic yards of debris collected by BrightView Landscaping Services from leaf removal from landscaped beds and designated turf areas.
-Street and drainage crews diverted 1,487 cubic yards of debris in the month of November and December running Public Works leaf-vac trucks.
+Street and drainage crews diverted 1,095 cubic yards of debris in the month of November and December running Public Works' leaf-vac trucks.

 Impact: